 On this website, I suggest somewhat conservative values for groundcover settings but it may be possible to push that a bit further.
 For example: I've noticed that

-distance = 2 doesn't have too much of an impact on most scenes, and the pop-in is greatly reduced.
+rendering distance = 12288.0 doesn't have too much of an impact on most scenes, and the pop-in is greatly reduced.

 There are several modding projects that are dedicated to improving the performance of the vanilla Morrowind assets.
 These include Morrowind Optimization Patch and Project Atlas.
 These can especially help on lower-end systems.

-OpenMW's object paging system is very powerful, and highly configurable.
+OpenMW's object paging system is very powerful, highly configurable, and very well-documented.
 It gives you fine-grained control over how much distant stuff you see in-game.
 In order to maximize performance with it, you need to find the right amount of distant objects your system can handle.